ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

 ![fig2](Figures/02.png)

-This will open the 'Configure your new project' view, in which you should configure the project as follows (refer to the figure below):
+This will open the 'Configure your new project' view, in which you should configure the project as follows:

 1. Project name: **Arm64.DesktopApp.WPF**
 2. Location: Select the project location on your drive (example: **C:\Users\db\source\repos**)